abhishiv/pusher-lite/README.md

-# A node library for Pusher API
+# A node client for node.js

 ## How to use